-The developer contribution will be index-linked by reference to the General Building Cost Index as published by the Building Cost Information Service of the Royal Institution of Chartered Surveyors or such other index as the Council and the Developer may reasonably agree.
-The developer contribution will be index-linked from the date the Section 75 agreement or other appropriate legal agreement is concluded until the date the developer contribution falls due for payment.
+Developer contributions involving financial payments will be index-linked by reference to the General Building Cost Index as published by the Building Cost Information Service of the Royal Institution of Chartered Surveyors or such other index as the Council and the Developer may reasonably agree.
+The developer contribution will be index-linked from the date of this guidance until the date the developer contribution falls due for payment.

 Table 1.
-Housing Development - Determining the Need for a Developer Contribution --
+Housing Development - Determining the Need for a Developer Contribution

 Developer Contribution Type LDP Policy Requirement Exemptions Method for Securing the Contribution Cost per housing unit (cost is at 31 March 2020 and subject to inflation upon payment) Sustainable Transport Policy 11 Where a transport assessment is not required.
 Whilst sustainable transport infrastructure should be provided on site, a contribution will also be required to address impacts on the wider transport network (for all forms of transport and active travel) as a result of the development itself or cumulatively with other sites already with planning consent or sites allocated within the LDP.
-The Transport Assessment for a development.
-In order to mitigate against this impact a development.
+The Transport Assessment for a development will identify the impact caused by the development.
 In order to mitigate against this impact a developer contribution will be required to be consistent with and contribute towards projects identified in the Local Transport Strategy and Active Travel Strategy.
 The method for securing the developer contribution towards transport will be applied consistently for all applicable housing developments, See Appendix 2.
-The cost will be based on: The total number of trips a development will generate during weekday morning and afternoon peak periods (07:00-10:00 and 16:00-19:00) The total vehicle movements on the network at present and as a result of the implementation of sites in the LDP, during morning and afternoon peak periods.
-The total cost of implementing the Council's Local Transport Strategy and Active Travel Strategy.
+The cost will be based on: • The total number of trips a development will generate during weekday morning and afternoon peak periods (07:00-10:00 and 16:00-19:00) • The total vehicle movements on the network at present and as a result of the implementation of sites in the LDP, during morning and afternoon peak periods. • The total cost of implementing the Council's Local Transport Strategy and Active Travel Strategy.
 The cost is route corridor specific, see Appendix 1.
-Local Transport Strategy, moluting Active Travel
+Appendix 2 includes a table which sets out a list of Local Transport Strategy, including Active Travel